heabijay/crtcli/README.md

 **Parameters:**

 - `root` — (Optional) If set to `true` in any .crtcli.toml file, then crtcli will not use any parent directory .crtcli.toml configurations after it.
-- `default_app` — (Optional) The default app alias to use when no explicit app alias is provided by .env or command line arguments.
+- `default_app` — (Optional) The default app alias to use when an application is not specified via command-line arguments or the `CRTCLI_APP_URL` environment variable.

-- `apps` — (Optional) Collection of app aliases and their configurations.
+- `apps` — (Optional) A collection of application aliases and their configurations.

 - `apps.<alias>.url` — The base URL of the Creatio instance.
 - `apps.<alias>.username` — (Optional) The username for authentication.